 International Bachelors (visa and non-visa) and Dutch Bachelors with an international degree

 The deadline for signing up for the Bachelor’s programme Psychology deviates from the deadlines of other programmes due to a mandatory matching activity.
-For this programme, you have to complete your application on the Studielink website before 1 April 2017.
+For this programme, you have to complete your application on the Studielink website (including all required documents!) before 1 April 2018.

 Dutch students with a Dutch diploma